cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 Class imbalance in a dataset can lead to subpar model performance for the under-represented class.
 Consider collecting more data from the under-represented class, or at least take special care while modeling via techniques like over/under-sampling, SMOTE, asymmetric class weighting, etc.

+This issue-type is more about the overall dataset vs. individual data points.
+If severe class imbalance is detected, Datalab will flag the individual data points from the minority class.

 Some metadata about class imbalance issues is stored in the `issues` attribute of the Datalab object.
 Let's look at one way to access this information.